Guildford Dudley was born to John Dudley and Jane Guildford.

 Guildford’s father, John Dudley, a member of the Council realised that England could not afford to continue war with France and sent a delegation to negotiate peace.

-Guildford’s father, Duke of Northumberland, tried to arrange a marriage between Guildford and Margaret Clifford.
+Guildford’s father tried to arrange a marriage between Guildford and Margaret Clifford.

 King Edward was taken ill with smallpox.
 He survived but was weakened by the disease.

 Edward was taken ill again and it became clear that he was dying.

 , granddaughter of Henry VIII’s younger sister, Mary.

 Guildford married Lady Jane Grey at Durham House.
 In the same ceremony, his sister Katherine married Henry Hastings and Jane’s sister, Katherine, married Lord Herbert.

 Edward opposed the succession of either of his half-sisters due to their illegitimacy and Mary’s Catholicism.
 This document passed the succession to Lady Jane Grey, granddaughter of Henry VIII’s younger sister, Mary in the event of there being no legitimate male heir on his death.